rio/enabling-experimentation-talk/slides/slides.md

 ---

-# The Remote Problems
+# [05:00] The Remote Problems

 ----
-> What do you mean you `"didn't think anyone was using it"`!?
+> What do you mean you `"didn't think anyone was using it"`?!
 ----

-- Environment setup `slow`
+- Environment setup can be `slow`
+  - credentials need to be obtained
+  - teams need to be involved
+  - actual provisioning might be slow
-- Available environments are `shared` (disruptions / data / security)
+- Available environments are `shared`
+  - service disruptions
+  - data leaks
+  - security incidents
-- Experiment `reproducability`
+- Experiment `reproducability` becomes problematic
 - Temporary environments are `idle` or `forgotten`

 ---

-# Ephemeral Environments
+# [08:00] Ephemeral Environments

 ----